ULL-ESIT-PL/repeated-words-regexp/README.md

 - `33` is the foreground color for yellow
 - `m` indicates the end of the setting

-Note: \033[39m is used set the color back to the terminal defult
+Note: `\033[39m` is used set the color back to the terminal default

 ```JavaScript
 console.log('\033[33m Hello World \033[39m');